gdm-settings/gdm-settings/docs/translate.md

    Click on any text and you can change its translation by changing text in 'Translated Text' text box

    **Note:** Do not change anything in 'Original Message' text box.
 Otherwise, translation will be rendered useless.

+   **Also Note:** Text `translator-credits` is special.
+Don't translate it.
+You can put your information here in place of translated text (in your language) and it will show up in the about dialog of this application.
+It is recommended that you put text here with following format; `name <email>`.

 6. Save your translations by pressing 'Ctrl+S' or clicking on 'Save'